9 Tips To Keep Your Dog Safe & Calm This July 4th

 5. CBD Oil

 If you’re a regular reader here at Proud Dog Mom then you know I’m a fan of CBD for dogs.
 It offers many benefits to our dogs and anxiety relief is one of the most commonly talked about!
 I’ve been giving it to my Chihuahua, Diego, for a couple of years and have noticed three major improvements: He no longer seems bothered by joint pain, it’s soothed his seasonal allergies, and his mood has drastically improved.
+Check the bottle for proper dosing for your pup.

 6. Lay Off The BBQ Scraps/Leftovers

 While it’s great to feed your pup fresh foods, not all “human foods” are safe for dogs.
-In fact, some foods that you would consider healthy—like onions and grapes—are actually toxic to canines and can result in death if ingested.
+In fact, some foods you would consider healthy—like onions and grapes—are actually toxic to canines and can result in death if ingested.
 Be mindful of seasoned food and meats that are marbled with fats.
-Additionally, any sudden change to your pet’s diet can cause stomach upset.
+Additionally, any sudden change to your pet’s diet can cause stomach upset. *Click here for a list of human foods that are toxic to your dog.

 7. Avoid Human Sunscreens and Bug Sprays

 Human sunscreens and bug sprays may work for you, but they can be toxic to your dog.
 They often contain zinc oxide, PABA, and other chemicals that should not be licked or ingested.
 Instead, use a formula that is designed specifically for dogs.
-Like this one:

 8. Be Sure Your Pup Wears an Up-To-Date ID Tag